What to Consider when Choosing Large Windows?

 All of us have dreamed at one time or another about living in a house of windows surrounded by nature.
-While usually those ideas don't last long, having a large window looking out over beautiful landscape certainly is possible, but there are some things to keep in mind when considering.
+While usually those ideas don't last long, having a large window looking out over a beautiful landscape certainly is possible, but there are some things to keep in mind when considering.

 We've come a long way in recent years in expanding what kind of designs are possible for windows of all sizes.
 One wonderful trend that has developed in recent years is large openings.
-As homeowners come to realize that there is more to enjoy in a home than indoor living, the trend has moved to incorporate large opening glass walls that creates a year-round indoor/outdoor connection that enhances both your home and your lifestyle.
-Large opening glass walls come in both folding and sliding options and are available in wood, aluminum, aluminum-clad and even frameless designs.
+As homeowners come to realize that there is more to enjoy in a home than indoor living, the trend has moved to incorporate large opening glass walls that create a year-round indoor/outdoor connection that enhances both your home and your lifestyle.
+Large opening glass walls come in both folding and sliding options and are available in wood, aluminum, aluminum-clad, and even frameless designs.

 While one of the major goals of a large window is the view, big windows also tend to act as a big hole in the side of your house, with the potential of letting all the warm air out in the winter and turning your entire house into an oven in the summer.

 Energy-efficient windows can help you avoid freezing or baking as the seasons change, and replacing an existing window with an energy-efficient one can help see your energy bills decrease enough that they pay for themselves in just a few short years.
 Be sure to review the NFRC ratings of windows before purchasing.
 Here is a great link and video to help you understand what to look for on an NFRC label.